nhs-r-community/conf-23-checkin/backend/email_body.md

 Hi {name} 👋,

 We can't wait to see you in London next week for the NHS-R/NHS.pycom Conference (RPySOC 2025)!
-On arrival at Registration (Level 6) please present the following QR code at registration (Level 6) to speed up the check-in process.
+On arrival at please present the following QR code at registration (Level 6) to speed up the check-in process.

 {img_string}